Error message

 Start strong.
 End strong.

 Just like a good story, you want to grab your audience’s attention right away.
 Studies show that if you can capture someone’s interest quickly, they’ll likely stick with you.
 Connect with your listeners by opening with a shocking statement, telling a joke, asking them to imagine a scenario, or showing a compelling video.
 But don’t stop there.
 The trick is to keep the momentum going.
-A weak ending will leave the audience uninspired, so try to closing on a note that will motivate them or make them have positive feelings.
+A weak ending will leave the audience uninspired, so try closing on a note that will motivate them or impart positive feelings.
 For example, present them with a challenge or end with a memorable quote or a personal story.
 And don't forget to thank them for their attendance and attention.

 Practice, Practice, Practice